Kerala Governor approves CM's recommendation to re-induct Saji Cheriyan as minister | Politics

 Kerala Governor Arif Mohammed Khan on Tuesday said he has approved Chief Minister Pinarayi Vijayan's recommendation to re-induct Saji Cheriyan as a minister, months after the CPI (M) leader resigned following a furore over his alleged remarks against the Constitution.

-Khan told reporters here that whatever he had to say to the chief minister regarding Cheriyan's induction has been stated, and that he will not be discussing that before the media.
+Khan told reporters here whatever he had to say to the chief minister regarding Cheriyan's induction has been stated, and that he will not be discussing it before the media.

 ''Ultimately, I accepted the CM's recommendation and we will have the swearing-in tomorrow.
 Even yesterday, I had said that in these matters his (CM) advice is binding on me,'' the Governor said.